 Code of Student Conduct

 Every community has certain regulations and traditions that every member is expected to abide by and uphold.
 A college community is no exception.
 The McDaniel College community, perhaps even more than others, depends upon mature and responsible members.
-Only in such a community can an atmosphere be established that will contribute to all members’ educational, professional, and personal goals.
+Only in such a community can an atmosphere be established that will contribute to the liberal arts education.

 Discipline administered by the agencies of McDaniel College is limited to incidents of student misconduct that adversely affect the College community.
 Students who attend McDaniel College must recognize that some conduct so exceeds the bounds of permissible behavior that they may be asked to pursue their education in some other environment.
 Such an individual forfeits all fees that have been paid.

 McDaniel College expects that individuals will respect the rights of others.
 Students and student organizations responsible for misconduct may be disciplined.
-Misconduct taking place on any site outside of campus in connection with any college-related activity is considered on campus.
+Misconduct taking place on at another location in connection with any college-related activity is considered on campus.
 A college-related activity includes any activity sponsored by, paid for or supervised by the College or any organization recognized by the College.
+Any student responsible for misconduct at another location or at college related functions is subject to College discipline.

 The College will hold students accountable under the Code of Student Conduct for acts committed off campus in cases of serious misconduct, conduct that demonstrates flagrant disregard for the rights of others, and/or conduct that threatens the College’s relations with the community.